2023 G20 Sumit Topples the First Domino of Global Crypto Regulations

 If the past is any indication, making policies around breakthrough technology like blockchains is not going to be the easiest of tasks.
 We have already seen attempted blanket bans go horribly wrong.
 However, there is at least an indication that the IMF is now willing to work with crypto instead of completely ignoring it.

-For example, one of the key recommendations on the IMF blog is, “to protect national sovereignty, it is important not to grant crypto assets official currency or legal tender status.
+IMF blog is, “to protect national sovereignty, it is important not to grant crypto assets official currency or legal tender status.
 Doing so would require accepting them in many jurisdictions for tax payments, fines, and debt settlements, and could generate fiscal risks for government finances, and could threaten financial stability or rapid inflation.”

 While at face value, this proposition seems like a step to avoid integrating crypto into national infrastructures; in context, it’s also an acknowledgement of crypto having a major role to play in the future of finances.